 - A capacity of up to 15 MW of power will be supplied to the national grid of Sierra Leone, significantly adding to the country’s overall electric power capacity.

-- Construction of the distillery and power plant began in 2011 with production becoming fully operational in 2014.
+- Construction of the distillery and power plant was completed in 2014 with production becoming fully operational in 2017.